omorandi/TiSMSDialog/README.md

 The build process can be launched using the build.py script that you find in the module's code root directory.

-As a result, the com.omorandi-iphone-0.1.zip file will be generated.
+As a result, the com.omorandi-iphone-0.2.zip file will be generated.

 You can either copy this file to `/Library/Application\ Support/Titanium` and reference the module in your application (the Titanium SDK will automatically unzip the file in the right place), or manually launch the command:

-     unzip -u -o com.omorandi-iphone-0.1.zip -d /Library/Application\ Support/Titanium/
+     unzip -u -o com.omorandi-iphone-0.2.zip -d /Library/Application\ Support/Titanium/

-**Note:** The module has been built using version 1.4.3 of the Titanium Mobile SDK, and the build system expects that SDK to be installed in your system.
-If you get build errors, the cause might be that the above requirement is not met.
-In order to overcome the problem you should modify the `TITANIUM_SDK_VERSION` value at line 7 of the `titanium.xcconfig` file, in order to match the version number of the SDK actually installed on your machine (e.g. 1.5.1).

 ## Referencing the module in your Titanium Mobile application ##